970 Inspiration Dr., Wilmington, NC 28405

 TM & © 2025 DSE

-Join us in the gallery on Sunday, August 3rd, 2-5pm for the Artist Reception.
-Enjoy special refreshments, meet our artists, and enjoy live music by Robert Beauchene!
+Join us in the gallery on Sunday, September 21st, 2-5pm for our Artist Reception.
+Enjoy special refreshments, meet our artists, and enjoy live music by jazz guitarist Roger Davis!

 About the Artists